 The Office of Financial Aid is committed to ensuring students' academic success by helping students meet their education-related goals and expenses.
 Students must meet Department of Education eligibility requirements and submit the Free Application for Federal Student Aid (FAFSA) each academic year.
 Rogers State University (Code #003168) must be listed as a college to receive the FAFSA information.
 The Office of Financial Aid will use FAFSA information to determine a student's eligibility for aid.
-The FAFSA should be completed by the date listed on the FAFSA to be considered for state grant eligibility.
+The FAFSA should be completed by a certain date to be considered for state grant eligibility.